 While H-Lab is open to all students who have completed 15.060 and 15.761, or receive faculty permission, it is required for the MIT Healthcare Certificate.

 September - December

 Teams are matched to host organizations and projects.

 Teams contact host organizations and develop project work plans.

 Teams work on projects and with host organizations.

 Student teams have frequent check-ins with host organizations.

 Fall classes end, and holiday break begins.

-Teams work virtually with their hosts, including a final presentation and virtual poster session.
+Teams work with their hosts, including a final presentation and a poster session.

 Please contact the Healthcare Lab facultyin order to learn more about becoming a host.
 Our teams of students can help improve the health of both patients and organizations.